thunkable/docs-thunkable-com/components/gaming/image-sprite.md

 The difference between an Image Sprite and a Ball is that an Image Sprite can get its appearance from an image file, while a Ball's appearance can only be changed by varying its PaintColor and Radius properties.

+The sample app [Thunkable Pong](https://www.gitbook.com/book/albertching/thunkable-docs/edit#) uses both an image sprite and a ball to create a fun game of one player Pong

 ---

 #### Styling the Ball